 In this section, I explored the way I would like to communicate around differences, and the escalation pathway for increased levels of conflict.
 I share an exit strategy for a relation if it isn't working.

-I talk about my sexual explorations and boundaries, what I'm up for and what I avoid doing, and how I want my sexual and romantic relations to intertwine.
+I talk about my sexual explorations and boundaries, what I'm up for and what I avoid doing, and how I want my sexual and intimate relations to intertwine.

 Family, Friends & Community